FlyLikeAPenguin/RustSimpleRestaurantApi/README.md

 - Separation of concerns through splitting the data storage, view, and "controller" into separate modules.
 - Better handling of "panicing" methods.
 Using `unwrap` everywhere isn't ideal when you can handle the error more gracefully.
 - Using a better HTTP library would allow a much richer api, probably opting to use the body or query params for providing data, rather than a `/<id>` approach.
+- A structure that lends itself more to unit-test'ability.